Blankeos/bagon-hooks/README.md

 import { useHotkeys } from 'bagon-hooks';
 ```

 We want to achieve as 1:1 as possible with Mantine's original hooks.
 So you can always refer to their [original docs](https://v3.mantine.dev/hooks/use-hotkeys/).
+There are a few improvements and renaming because SolidJS has its own conventions.
+But just take note:

+1. We removed Solid's convention of `use` vs `create` as it's too confusing for familiarity with Mantine.
+So every hook in Bagon is prefixed with `use`.
+2. The only renaming we did was `state` -> `signal`.
+3. Refer to [Mantine](https://mantine.dev/hooks/use-click-outside/)'s original docs for deeper examples and usecases.
+4. Refer to [Bagon Hooks](https://bagon-hooks.pages.dev/)'s docs for actual SolidJS examples.

 ## Features